If you’ve studied before

 - copies of birth or death certificates

-Unable to send standard evidence?
+Unable to provide the standard evidence?

-If you do not have any of the evidence listed, you should send a cover letter explaining your situation in as much detail as possible, along with any evidence you feel supports your application.
+If you do not have any of the evidence listed, you should upload a cover letter explaining your situation in as much detail as possible, along with any evidence you feel supports your application.

 After you apply